E-commerce Website Design: Five Best User Experience Practices

 Have you ever called customer support when you’ve encountered an issue with your online purchase?
 Most likely, you haven’t.
 It’s much easier to visit another online store.

 Today, it’s crucial for retailers to give potential customers the best possible user experience (UX).
 Doing so ensures that customers make it all the way to the checkout—and come back for more in the future.

-In this article we’re going to talk about five most important aspects of UX for ecommerce website design.
+In this article, we highlight five critical aspects of UX for e-commerce website design.

-There are only three key questions every potential client has once he lands the website:
+There are three key questions every potential customer has once they land on your site:

 - What do they sell?

 - What is their value proposition?

 Landing pages should cover all these questions, without the need to scroll down or interact with the page.
 In other words, users should understand what the brand is, what products they can buy, and why it’s better to buy those from you, rather than your competitors.

 The customer’s journey to their cart should be as simple and clear as possible.
 Never let customers feel lost on your site.
 Here are some basic, yet crucial, things that you should consider:

 - Make the menu visible